Spain and Portugal SEPTEMBER 2027

 We finish today’s ride with a group photo under the towering aqueduct in the town centre.
 The aqueduct of Segovia is one of the best preserved (elevated) Roman structures and makes the perfect backdrop to our home for the next 3 nights.

-Team Macchiato will visit the iconic 18th Century San Ildefonso Palace and Museum and explore the Versailles inspired gardens.
+Team Mac - visit the iconic 18th Century San Ildefonso Palace and Museum and explore the Versailles inspired gardens.

 / Accommodation: Hotel San Antonio el Real - Segovia (Spain)